-BSDA provides limited services at a reduced cost and is only open to retail investors.
+A BSDA provides limited services at a reduced cost and is only open to retail investors.
 There is a value limit for the BSDA and your total value of holdings cannot be more than Rs.2 lakh at any point of time to qualify for a BSDA.
 The condition is that you can have only 1 BSDA account across all the DPs put together.

 The limit of Rs.2 lakh value is the key criterion.
-These values will be assessed on a daily basis on all trading days based on the closing stock price or the closing NAV of the mutual fund as the case may be.
-If the market value exceeds Rs.2 lakhs then the DP is entitled to bill you the charges at the normal rate applicable to other demat account holders.
+These values will be assessed on a daily basis on all trading days, based on the closing stock price or the closing NAV of the mutual fund as the case may be.
+If the market value exceeds Rs.2 lakh, then the DP is entitled to bill you the charges at the normal rate applicable to other demat account holders.

 In terms of services, the BSDA account holder will be entitled to get the transaction statement and holding statement by email.
 However, physical statement requests may be charged by the DP.
 Irrespective of the assets under custody, SEBI has now made it mandatory for the DP to send out an SMS alert when the demat account is debited for ensuring investor security.

-Remember, no transaction statement or holding statement will be provided by the DP to the BSDA account holder in case there are not transactions in a quarter or if the DP holding balance is zero.
+Remember, no transaction statement or holding statement will be provided by the DP to the BSDA account holder in case there are no transactions in a quarter or if the DP holding balance is zero.

 The process of converting your demat account is quite simple.
-If you custody value is likely to be consistently lower than the threshold of Rs.2 lakhs, you can write to the DP to shift your account into a BSDA account.
+If your custody value is likely to be consistently lower than the threshold of Rs.2 lakhs, you can write to the DP to shift your account into a BSDA account.
 From the next billing cycle, the change will be implemented.

 The advantage of BSDA is that it enables you to participate in the equity markets without worrying about the prohibitive demats cost.
 For small investors, it is surely a step forward!
 However, you should know that if your investments increase, concerning their financial value, your BSDA account will automatically have the status of a regular demat account.